c3d/xl/doc/HANDBOOK_2-evaluation.md

 If you evaluate an expression like `A + foo B`, then `foo B` will be evaluated in order to test the first candidate, and the result will be compared against `0`.
-The test `Y > 25` will then be performed with the result of that evaluation, because it is the same sub-expression, `foo B`, which has already been evaluated.
+The test `Y > 25` will then be performed with the result of that evaluation, because the test concerns a sub-expression, `foo B`, which has already been evaluated.

 On the other hand, if you evaluate `A + B * foo C`, then `B * foo C`